miku/span/docs/span.md

 DESCRIPTION
 -----------

-The `span` support metadata processing by supplying commands for data conversion to and and from intermediate schema, license tagging and quality assurance.
+The `span` tools support metadata processing by supplying commands for data conversion to and from intermediate schema, license tagging and quality assurance.

+The intermediate schema is a normalization vehicle.
+Spec: https://github.com/ubleipzig/intermediateschema

 OPTIONS
 -------